 This is ahead of projections from the Finance Ministry which is becoming increasingly concerned about achieving 5 million tourists in 2021 which is its current projection.

 Mr Yuthasak describes this prospect as a V-shaped recovery from the crisis which has seen the kingdom effectively closed to foreign tourists since April 2020.

-Western countries increasingly imposing travel restrictions both ways to combat the virus and variants
+Western countries increasingly imposing travel restrictions both ways to combat the virus

 At present, the countries which are the main western markets for foreign tourists to Thailand, are not making it any easier.

 The United Kingdom has just announced stringent conditions making it illegal to leave the country on holidays and warning air travellers if they arrive at an airport with a golf bag or kit, they will be refused permission to board and sent straight back home.

 The new regulations, announced by the Home Secretary Priti Patel last week, came into effect on Monday 8th March and give sweeping powers to airport police to make the final decision on who can board a plane and who cannot.

 UK ban may impact existing travellers to Thailand